Cognition: Connectionism

 Connectionism analyzes cognition through complex neural networks consisting of several layers of nodes.

-Classical computationalism is typically contrasted with connectionism.
-As another form of computationalism, connectionism agrees that cognitions are computations but proposes a different cognitive architecture based on a complex network of nodes.
-The nodes are locally linked with each other, and the activity of each node depends on the inputs it receives from connected nodes.
-The nodes are typically arranged in layers where information flows in one direction from earlier to later layers.
+Connectionism is another form of computationalism that differs from classical computationalism in various ways.
+It agrees that cognitions are computations but proposes a different cognitive architecture based on a complex network of nodes.
+The nodes are locally linked to each other, and the activity of each node depends on the inputs it receives from connected nodes.
+The nodes are organized into layers, with information flowing in one direction from input to output layers.
 The initial input layer of nodes receives information, such as sensory data, and passes it on to intermediary layers, where the main computation takes place.
-At the end of the process stands an output layer, which transmits the result to other systems.
-The behavior of each individual node is usually relatively simple: the node's activation value is determined by its weighted inputs and broadcast to nodes in the subsequent layer.
+At the end of the process is an output layer, which transmits the result to other systems.
+The behavior of each individual node is usually relatively simple: it receives the input values from the nodes of the previous layer, uses this information to compute its own activation level, and transmits this value to nodes in the subsequent layer.
 Complex computations emerge as numerous nodes operate in parallel and interact across layers.

-Connectionism is closely related to computational neuroscience, and some researchers directly integrate neurological data about electrochemical activities of neurons into their theories.
-However, the more common approach is to use abstract, idealized models to avoid complexities introduced by neurophysiological mechanisms.
-Connectionism also shares various interests with the field of artificial intelligence, and the networks and learning algorithms proposed in one field often have similar applications in the other.

 Connectionists typically reject the serial and hierarchical models common in classical computationalism.
 Instead, they argue that cognition happens in parallel as countless neurons work simultaneously without a central control system guiding the process.

-Although connectionism is often presented as an alternative to computationalism, the two views do not necessarily exclude each other.
-For example, implementation connectionists argue that non-symbolic processes at the fundamental neural level implement symbolic processes at a more abstract level.
-According to this view, the cognitive system functions as a neural network at the fundamental level and as a symbol-processor when viewed from a more abstract perspective.
-This position contrasts with radical connectionism, which asserts that symbol-based approaches are fundamentally flawed since they misconstrue the nature of cognition.
+Another difference is that connnectionism focuses on non-symbolic processes: the activations of individual nodes perform computations without the use of symbols.
+Accordingly, connectionism and classical computationalism are often characterized as competing paradigms that propose incompatible cognitive architectures.
+However, they do not necessarily exclude each other.
+For example, implementation connectionism argues that non-symbolic processes can implement symbolic processes.
+This view holds that the cognitive system functions as a neural network at the fundamental level and as a symbol-processor at a higher level of abstraction.
+Radical connectionism, by contrast, asserts that symbol-based approaches are fundamentally flawed and misconstrue the nature of cognition.

+To reduce complexity, cognitive scientists often rely on idealized models that focus on activation levels and connections between nodes.
+These models typically ignore the underlying neurophysiological mechanisms in the brain.
+In this regard, there are various parallels between connectionist models of the mind and the neural networks employed in the field of artificial intelligence, for example, concerning the application of node networks to solve specific cognitive tasks and the problem of learning algorithms.
+Computational neuroscience, by contrast, directly integrates neurological data about the electrochemical activity of neurons into theories, which usually results in more complex models.